Tim Eyman, Clint Didier and small-business owners sue Gov. Jay Inslee over coronavirus stay-home order, calling it ‘tyranny’

 The lawsuit, which is seeking class-action status, was filed in U.S. District Court for the Western District of Washington.

-In a news conference in front of the federal courthouse in Tacoma, Eyman and other plaintiffs railed against Inslee’s “Stay Home, Stay Healthy” order as tyrannical and argued that state businesses and schools should be reopened.
+In a news conference in front of the federal courthouse in Tacoma, Eyman and other plaintiffs railed against Inslee’s “Stay Home, Stay Healthy” order as overstepping his authority and argued that state businesses and schools should be reopened.

 Didier said Washingtonians should be allowed to mingle again, arguing spreading the disease would be a positive development and build immunity.
 “We can take care of this virus by letting the people catch it,” he said.

 A farmer and former professional football player, Didier was elected to the Franklin County Commission in 2018.
 He previously had run unsuccessfully for the U.S. Senate, state lands commissioner and twice for the U.S. House in Washington’s 4th Congressional District.
 In the lawsuit, Didier was identified as chairman of the Franklin County Republican Party.